mbaileyfuturist/-Revature-Training-Project-1/README.md

 ## Usage
   ### Annotating classes
-  All classes which represent objects in database must be annotated.
    - #### @Table(name = "table_name)
       - Indicates that this class is associated with table 'table_name'
    - #### @Column(name = "column_name)